joshmoody24/joshmoody.org/src/content/blog/video-game-controller-input-combinations.md

 | Accelerometer &times; 3 | 125 |
 | Pointer | 520 |
 | **Total** | **37,440,000** |

+Update: I've been informed that I didn't account for the fact that the sensor bar allows the Wii Remote to sense one axis of rotation and its distance from the sensor.
+The total above doesn't take these inputs into account 😭

 ## Wii Remote + Nunchuk